pallavisalokhe/javascript-learning/README.md

 - for declaring variable use var,let,const
 -  javascript supports arithmetic(+,-,*,/,%) and assignment operato(+=,-=,*=,/=)
 -  ++ is increment operator and -- is decrement operator
+-  + operator can be used to combine two string values even if those values are being stored in variables
+-  The type of operator checks the value to its right and returns, or passes back, a string of the data type.
 ## Conditional
 - logical operator(OR=||,and=&&,not=!)
 - If statement is evaluate when condition is true otherwise it is not executing